rutkai/Mjolnir-Authentication-Server/readme.md

 * The secret token must be changed to a randomly generated token!
 * The user in the production config serves as an example, remove it before going out in production!

+### Creating a user in config

+Open the `config/production.json` file using a text editor.
+Then add the following lines between the brackets, like this:

+    "users": [
+        {   // a user
+          "id": "test0123456789abcdef", // this ID can be anything but it must be unique!
+          "username": "test",
+          "password": "098f6bcd4621d373cade4e832627b4f6", // here is your encrypted password using the algorithm that you've selected
+          "playerName": "test"
+        },
+        {   // a second sample user
+          "id": "test0123456789abcdef",
+          "username": "test",
+          "password": "098f6bcd4621d373cade4e832627b4f6",
+          "playerName": "test"
+        }
+    ]

 Dev Installation
 ----------------